 Fortresses (Kales): In accordance with the general literature, in this website the word 'kale' (Turkish for 'fortress') is used.
 Phrygian kales in the highland region are usually built on high rocky hills in order to control the entrances and surroundings of the valleys where the settlements are located.
 They have a natural defense structure with steep rocks surrounding them.
 The defenses are strengthened with stone walls erected in between gaps among the rocks.
 A large part of these kales continued to be used (sometimes for different purposes) in the Hellenistic, Roman, and Byzantine periods.

 Phrygian Inscriptions: Phrygian is an Indo-European language.
 It is most closely related to the Archaic Greek.
 The Phrygian script is basically same with the Greek alphabet, there are a few additional Phrygian characters.
 According to the dating of the inscriptions, it is at least as old as Greek.
 Inscriptions are divided into two groups as old (Paleo-Phrygian) and new (Neo Phrygian).
 Old Phrygian inscriptions are dated between 8th and 4th centuries BCE.
 New Phrygian was written in the Greek alphabet belonging to the Roman period, and was used only between the 1st and 3rd centuries CE.
+The most of the inscriptions are written sinistroverse (from right to left) but there are also considerable number of dextroverse (from left to right) and boustrophedon (starting either from left or right but changes direction in alternating lines) incriptions.
 Although Phrygian can be read phonetically, it has not been fully deciphered yet.
 The Phrygians left very little written work compared to their contemporaries.
 Most of these are in the form of votive inscriptions and are found on religious structures such as rock façades, niches and altars.
 In addition, there are usually one-word graffiti written on ceramic or metal vessels and thought to be related to daily life.

 Berndt-Ersöz, S. 2006.
 Phrygian Rock Cult Shrines.
 Structure, Function and Cult Practice, Leiden.